 - Your insulin rises eagerly in response to food: in goes food, up goes insulin.

 Luckily, as long as we approach building muscle cleverly, we can not only hold onto our rad insulin sensitivity, we can also improve upon it.
 Being lean increases insulin sensitivity (study).
 Heavy weightlifting increases insulin sensitivity (study).
 So does building up more muscle mass (study).
-If you take a skinny girl who already has a genetic advantage, and put her on a hearty muscle-building program, she’ll be an insulin sensitivity powerhouse.
+If you take a skinny girl with a genetic insulin-sensitivity advantage, and put her on a hearty muscle-building program, she’ll be an insulin-sensitivity powerhouse.
 This is excellent news as far as your body composition goes.

-The study concluded that foods which are rich in fibre, protein, and water are more filling.
+The least filling food was a croissant.
+The most filling food was potatoes.
+The study concluded that foods rich in fibre, protein, and water are more filling.
 This is troublesome because fibre, protein, and water are also essential for health and building muscle.

 This is where things get controversial.